What is Federalism?

 - Besides Hindi, 21 other languages are recognised by the Constitution.

 - English was to cease as an official language in 1965.
-But there were agitations in many states [specially Tamil Nadu] against this, so English is allowed to continue.
+But there were agitations in many states [especially Tamil Nadu] against this, so English is allowed to continue.
 English is the 22nd language.

-- only 0.02 per cent Indians have English as their mother tongue.
+- Only 0.02 per cent Indians have English as their mother tongue.

 - 1% know English as the second or third language.
 The Census of 1991 recorded 1500 distinct languages claimed by people as their mother tongue.